-Prolonged chronic disease has many characteristics of personal loss, so the use of the Kübler - Ross model is very appropriate.
+Prolonged chronic disease and addictions have many characteristics of personal loss, so using the Kübler - Ross model is very appropriate.

-Internalizing the Kübler-Ross model will help chronic patients initiate the necessary lifestyle changes required for recovery.
+Internalizing the Kübler-Ross model will help chronic patients initiate the necessary lifestyle changes for recovery.

-Kübler Ross's psychological model for patients that do not face a life-threatening condition.
+Kübler Ross's psychological model for patients who do not face a life-threatening condition.
 (The majority of patients.)

 The five stages are Denial, Anger, Bargaining (Only applicable in life-threatening situations), Depression, and Acceptance.

 - Initially, the Kübler-Ross model was only concerned with the stages of death and dying.
-Kübler Ross's model was later expanded to include any form of personal loss.
+Kübler Ross's model was later expanded to include personal loss.
 There is no doubt that long-term chronic disease has properties of grief and loss.

 - From my experience, what prevents making lifestyle changes is denial, Anger, and Depression.

 - Reaching acceptance as fast as possible is essential for elevating the spirit and gaining needed energy.